 VAQUERO RAWHIDE CREAM®

 Available 11 oz. jars and by the Gallon

 VAQUERO RAWHIDE CREAM® — was developed for a market that has long been neglected — the need for a reliable rawhide dressing that restores and protects the integrity of rawhide tack.
 Protects rawhide from water, wear and sun.

-Although originally created to clean and condition rawhide, our customers have discovered that VAQUERO RAWHIDE CREAM® is ideal for: saddle strings, motorcycle leathers, tooled leather, English and Paso Fino saddles, brief cases, exotic leather boots and kangaroo.
+Originally created to clean and condition rawhide, our customers have discovered VAQUERO RAWHIDE CREAM® is ideal for exotic leathers you wish to condition without darkening.
+Tooled leather, English and Paso Fino saddles, brief cases, exotic leather boots and kangaroo.

 VAQUERO RAWHIDE CREAM® is still handmade, by the Holes family, with the original 1976 recipe of second-generation, expert saddle maker Gerald Ray Holes.

-Even though it's our newest leather care product, (Saddle Butter® was created by Ray Holes in 1936,) Vaquero Rawhide Cream® is a top seller worldwide.
+Even though it's our newest leather care product (Saddle Butter® was created by Ray Holes in 1936,) Vaquero Rawhide Cream® is a top seller worldwide.
 Leather lovers have found a growing list of uses for this refined, light leather and rawhide dressing.
-It's perfect to clean, preserve and condition: rawhide tack, saddle strings, Western, English and Paso Fino saddles, car seats, brief cases, purses, and exotic leather boots.
+It's perfect for cleaning, preserve, and conditioning: rawhide tack, saddle strings, Western, English, and Paso Fino saddles, car seats, briefcases, purses, and exotic leather boots.

 Cleaning Rawhide Reins with VAQUERO RAWHIDE CREAM®